Battlefield (Doctor Who)

 Battlefield is the first serial of the 26th season of the British science fiction television series Doctor Who, which was first broadcast in four weekly parts on BBC1 from 6 to 27 September 1989.
 It was the last to feature Nicholas Courtney as Brigadier Lethbridge-Stewart in Doctor Who.

 In the serial, Morgaine (Jean Marsh), a sorceress from another dimension, summons the planet-devouring Destroyer (Marek Anton) in England, where she also seeks to take the sword Excalibur for herself.
 The plot is loosely based on Arthurian legend.

-Part 1's 3.1 million viewers remain the lowest ratings of any full episode of Doctor Who.